Competition in Costly Talk: Introduction

-The main results of this paper concern the amount of information that can be plausibly transmitted in equilibrium and the ``language'' used by senders to deliver such information.
-I first show that misreporting occurs in every equilibrium.
-Yet, there are ``receiver-efficient'' equilibria where the decision maker obtains enough information to always select her preferred alternative \emph{as if} she were fully informed.
-In spite of the senders' misreporting behavior, the decision maker might even end up obtaining more information than she needs.
-However, these equilibria, while important for our analysis, turn out to be implausible.
-Specifically, I show that all receiver-efficient---and hence all fully revealing---equilibria rely on an ad-hoc choice of beliefs that have implausible discontinuities to discourage deviations.
-I identify two well-known refinements that eliminate such equilibria: unprejudiced beliefs \citep{bagwell1991} and $\varepsilon$-robsutness \citep{battaglini2002}.\footnote{See Section~\ref{sec:fre} for a formal definition of unprejudiced beliefs and $\varepsilon$-robustness.
-I show that in this model these two refinements are tightly connected: equilibria that are $\varepsilon$-robust must be supported by unprejudiced beliefs (Lemma~\ref{lemma:epsilonunprejudiced}).
-This result suggests a novel rationale for the use of $\varepsilon$-robustness in multi-sender communication games.} Similarly, I show that all pure-strategy equilibria are receiver-efficient and hence implausible.
-This result motivates the search for mixed-strategy equilibria that are robust to such refinements.
-However, this analysis is difficult in signaling games due to the fact that they typically yield a wealth of equilibria and, in this setting, the difficulty is compounded by the presence of multiple senders and rich state and signal spaces.
-Canonical refinements based on the notion of strategic stability \citep{kohlberg1986} are of little help, as they are developed for settings with a single sender.
-I overcome this difficulty by imposing reasonable restrictions on the decision maker's posterior beliefs.
-More specifically, I focus the subsequent analysis on equilibria that satisfy two additional conditions on the posterior beliefs of the decision maker: the first condition is a strong form of first-order stochastic dominance that requires that conflicting reports announcing a strictly higher state must signal that the expected payoff of the first alternative is also strictly higher; the second condition is a dominance argument under which the decision maker excludes the possibility that senders may deliver reports that are equilibrium-dominated.\footnote{See Definition~\ref{def:directeqa} in Section~\ref{sec:mixed} for a complete and formal statement of these two conditions.} I refer to equilibria satisfying these two conditions as ``direct equilibria,'' as they may feature reports that are direct signals of the realized state.
+Two well-known refinements eliminate receiver-efficient and pure-strategy equilibria: unprejudiced beliefs \citep{bagwell1991} and $\varepsilon$-robustness \citep{battaglini2002}.\footnote{See Section~\ref{sec:fre} for a formal definition of unprejudiced beliefs and $\varepsilon$-robustness.
+I show that these two refinements are tightly connected: in this model, equilibria that are $\varepsilon$-robust must be supported by unprejudiced beliefs (Lemma~\ref{lemma:epsilonunprejudiced}).
+This result suggests a novel rationale for the use of $\varepsilon$-robustness in multi-sender communication games.} This result motivates the search for mixed-strategy equilibria that are robust to such refinements.
+To conduct this search, I proceed by imposing two natural restrictions on the decision maker's posterior beliefs.
+Roughly, the first restriction is a monotonicity condition under which the decision maker interprets some higher reports as originating from higher states.
+The second restriction is a dominance condition under which the decision maker rules out that senders deliver strictly dominated reports.\footnote{See Definition~\ref{def:directeqa} in Section~\ref{sec:solutions} for a complete and formal statement of these two conditions.} These restrictions are natural given that reports are literal and misreporting is costly.
+I refer to equilibria satisfying these two conditions as \emph{adversarial equilibria}.